wp-plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 2.3.0 =
+* Add: Update the metadata (true by default).
+* Info: I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
+Thanks a lot! :)

 = 2.2.8 =
 * Fix: Guid was renamed wrongly in one rare case.
-* Info: I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
-Thanks a lot! :)

 = 2.2.6 =
 * Fix: Double extension issue with manual renaming.